BlockchainCommons/GordianWallet-iOS/Docs/Specter-guide.md

 `[81202613/48'/1'/0'/2']tpubDEcrpYzpqTJyhy5bzsojvL8VMrcFf4DVU7q43fuq6JhhNyxCqLzhppiUsMHAXUJv4XTnmAiezNAzdfTdg2FFefbzNh8YzN6Wv2zEYwcCC22`

 ### 4. Now that we have our three xpubs formatted correctly for Specter we can add each one as an independent "device" into Specter.
-Just paste the xpub descriptor as they are lisetd above.
+Just paste the xpub descriptor as they are listed above.

 ![](../Images/Specter/2_pastexpub.png)